 Pikaso – “Tingnan Mo”

 Boom Dayupay and company introduced Pikaso to the public with this music video of “Tingnan Mo”.
 Here, the rapper spits his sick lines with various skyscrapers in the background.
 The simplicity was able to highlight Pikaso’s lyrical ability.

 Mista Blaze – “Knock Knock”

 “Knock Knock” quickly caught the attention of hip-hop heads with its unique music video.
 While the concept of a man leaving a life of crime behind has been done multiple times, “Knock Knock” made it look fresh, thanks to guerilla-style filmmaking.
 Apart from his rap ability, Mista Blaze also showed his acting skills, particularly in the last scene.

 The “Sinabmarin” music video successfully turned the hit song into an effective comedy short film.
 The scenes, with a few comedic elements added, played out exactly like it was on the song.
 It definitely looks like a classic Andrew E. movie.

 “Jazzy Monday” features Artstrong and his band performing the song in a club that is reminiscent of the 1920s.
 It’s the perfect tribute to the golden age of Jazz.
 Kudos also to the editor for capturing the retro atmosphere.

 Gloc-9 feat Francis M.and Hardware Syndrome – “Lando”

-Unfortunately, this is still incomplete because the other videos are yet to be uploaded.
+Unfortunately, this list is still incomplete because the other videos are yet to be uploaded.
 Let’s just hope that one day they will finally resurface.
-Kindly let us know also if there’s missing on this list.
-It feels so good to see Pinoy Hiphop remain active after 20 plus years.
+Kindly let us know also if there’s something missing from this list.
+It feels so good to see Pinoy hip-hop remain active after 20 plus years.
 As long as we keep on supporting it as a whole, it will grow even stronger.